thetillhoff/eac/README.md

 - make the same apps available on all (or at least the most important) platforms in the same way,
 - enable me to use shell commands (or even better: shell-scripts) for each installation, configuration, uninstallation, ... - I mean the installation-instructions are already given by the app developers, why would you require users to migrate those commands to another format (and then probably format them back to the initial commands)?

+Out of scope:
+- dependency management of any kind

 ## The name